mozilla/data-docs/src/cookbooks/looker/growth_usage_dashboards.md

 ## Browser Looks

-If you want to explore each individual visualization in Looker for the browsers, find the location in each relevant `browser name` folder.
+If you want to explore each individual visualization in Looker for the browsers, find them in the `Usage` folder inside the relevant `browser name` folder:

-	Shared > Browsers > Mobile > (Browser Name) > Usage
 	Shared > Browsers > Desktop > Usage
+	Shared > Browsers > Mobile > Firefox Focus for Android > Usage
+	Shared > Browsers > Mobile > Firefox Focus for iOS > Usage
+	Shared > Browsers > Mobile > Firefox for Android > Usage
+	Shared > Browsers > Mobile > Firefox for iOS > Usage

 The example below shows the location of the Looks for Firefox Focus for Android: